decred/dcrd/internal/connmgr/README.md

-It handles all general connection lifecycle concerns such as accepting inbound connections, automatically maintaining a set number of outbound connections, maintaining persistent connections, enforcing limits, and preventing duplicates.
+It handles all general connection lifecycle concerns such as accepting inbound connections, automatically maintaining a set number of outbound connections, maintaining persistent connections, preventing duplicates, and enforcing multiple layers of connection limits and anti-abuse protections.

 The design has a strong emphasis on reliability, readability, and efficiency under high connection load while also aiming to provide an ergonomic API.